ronaldbosma/blog/content/blog/apply-azure-naming-convention-using-bicep-functions/index.md

 Note the `export` decorator.
 This is required to make the function available to other Bicep files.

+The final result can be found in [naming-conventions.bicep](https://github.com/ronaldbosma/blog-code-examples/blob/master/apply-azure-naming-convention-using-bicep-functions/naming-conventions.bicep).

 ### Using the Function